Certificate III in Individual Support (Disability)

 • Assessments

-Study online to gain a Certificate III in Individual Support (Disability) (CHC33021) with Swinburne Open Education.
 Learn how to empower and support people with disabilities to become more independent and live rich and full lives.
+Study to gain a CHC33021 Certificate III in Individual Support Disability online with Swinburne Open Education.

-This industry-designed qualification will give you the skills, knowledge and values to provide individual care to people with disabilities in residential, community, health care and NDIS settings.
+This disability support course will give you the skills, knowledge and values to provide individual care to people with disabilities in residential, community, health care and NDIS settings.

 Pursue meaningful work with huge growth potential.
 Start your career in disability support services and learn how to make a real difference in the lives of people living with disability.

 Our flexible online study allows you to continue with your current role while you study.
-Enrol now to study Disability Support online.
+Enrol now to study Certificate III in disability online.
 Earn your Cert III with Swinburne Open Education.

 You will learn: